All contact is

-We support our clients as
+We support our clients and

-time permits, and email provides the best
+and email is the best way to communicate about

 Please feel free to email

 with any comments, suggestions, elucidations,

 hallucinations, prognostications, or whatever

 else you might have in mind.
 What's up?

 If you experience any

-difficulties (broken links, missing
+difficulties (broken links, missing elements,

 etc.), p-p-p-please let us know!
+We try to

 schedule an appointment.

 your Mac to the shop for analysis, service,

 upgrades or repairs; we strive to be as

 quick and efficient as possible.

 message and know that your call will be

 Drop us a

 letters, gifts, checks, cash and motorcycle

 parts gladly received by way of the U.S.